-As Mayor, Smith is interested in taking a regional approach to decision making.
+As Mayor, Smith took a regional approach to decision making.
 “Lines on a map shouldn’t decide policy or project boundaries,” Smith said.
 “Decisions must be made on what is best for the region because what is best for the region is ultimately best for each city and its residents.”
-His regional focus is unique and has made him a visible leader in the Valley.
+His regional focus was unique and made him a visible leader in the Valley.

 Smith is currently the CEO of Valley Metro.